Fill out freight forms

 Form Comparison

-Form Primary Use Carrier & Mode Key Information Required Legal Function
+Form Primary Purpose Transport Mode Key Information Included

-FedEx Freight Uniform Straight Bill of Lading (Original—Not Negotiable) Managing ground freight shipments and defining carrier liability for FedEx services.
-FedEx Freight (LTL and Ground).
-NMFC freight class, hazardous materials certification, and specific billing terms.
-Uniform straight bill of lading and binding contract of carriage.
+FedEx Freight Uniform Straight Bill of Lading (Original—Not Negotiable) Acts as a legal contract of carriage and receipt for goods.
+Ground and Less-Than-Truckload (LTL) Freight.
+NMFC class, hazardous materials certification, and specific billing terms.

 Tips for freight forms